lokesh-coder/toppy/docs/markdown/main.md

 ##### 2. Dynamic text content

-When the provided content is just a string, you might sometimes need to update that dynamically.
+When the provided content is just a string, you can update that content dynamically while the overlay is open.

 <app-dynamic-text-example></app-dynamic-text-example>

 ##### 3. Modal content

 Simple modal example shows center aligned templateRef content.
+Click Escape to close.

 <app-modal-example></app-modal-example>